Webikon/timber-starter-theme/README.md

 # Timber Starter Theme (Webikon version)

 This theme uses Timber framework.
-Also includes Gulp workflow, basic dotfiles and Foundation 6.
+Also includes Gulp workflow, basic dotfiles, Foundation 6 and Timmy for advanced image manipulation.

 ## Working with the Theme